 I am especially enthusiastic about working with undergraduate students in their first two years of college and enjoy developing library engagement, programs, and curriculum uniquely designed to support students as they navigate and find places for themselves within college and higher education environments.

-Katie Hassman is an Undergraduate Engagement Librarian.
-She works closely with academic and student support units to develop programs and services in support of student success.
-She does instruction for TRiO Support Programs, Rhetoric, transfer student and others and is always involved in assessment initiatives and projects.
-Her research interests include information literacy, critical librarianship, public participation and engagement, and library assessment.
+In my current work as Undergraduate Engagement Librarian I work closely with academic and student support units to develop programs and services in support of student success.
+I coordinate library instruction and develop information literacy integrated, classroom-ready materials in collaboration with general education course faculty and instructors.
+I have a strong professional background in assessment and am often involved in research and writing projects.
+My research interests include information literacy, critical librarianship, public participation and engagement in science and scholarship, and library assessment.

 M.A.
 Library and Information Science, University of Iowa, Iowa City, Iowa - 2011

 B.A.
 Anthropology, University of Iowa, Iowa City, Iowa - 2009

 A.A.
 General Studies, Kirkwood Community College, Iowa City, Iowa - 2008